wandip/wandip.github.io/_posts/2024-03-03-screen-time.md

 That’s a lie though.

 I figured out that having a schedule works much better, because if I don’t ...
 I certainly can go haywire.
 I look at my phone once again to find another notification from my calendar.
-It was telling me to cook dinner, coz I had an early morning meeting the next day.
+It was telling me to cook dinner - I had an early morning meeting the next day.
 I snoozed it.

 It was 5:00 pm, not the best time to cook - I reassured myself.
 It was time to have a snack, snuggle in bed after a long day's work, and feed my brain with some scrolling dopamine.